ArmDeveloperEcosystem/arm-learning-paths/content/learning-paths/server-and-cloud/aws-terraform/jump_server_aws.md

    ![alt-text #center](https://user-images.githubusercontent.com/71631645/203950999-94167eaa-6f22-45f5-9647-ef2d131e9daa.jpg "Terraform apply")

 ### Verify the Instance and Bastion Host setup
-Let's verify the setup by going to the AWS console.
+Verify the setup by going to the AWS console.
 Goto **EC2 -> instances** you should see the instances running.

 ![alt-text #center](https://user-images.githubusercontent.com/71631645/203951115-5a8f8ac1-e415-4e82-bb3d-aae65c1f3c65.png "Verify")

-You can also see the tag name - terraform and bastion-host, which we mentioned in the Terraform script.
+You can also see the tag name - terraform and bastion-host, which were mentioned in the Terraform script.

 ### Use Jump Host to access the Private Instance
 Connect to a target server via a Jump Host using the `-J` flag from the command line.
 This tells ssh to make a connection to the jump host and then establish a TCP forwarding to the target server, from there